 Source: Alstadsæter, Johannesen and Zucman (2017).
-See wir2018.wid.world for data series and notes.
-In 2006, the Top 0.01% wealthiest individuals in Scandinavian countries evaded 27% of the total taxes they owed. of law, that evasion among the wealthy may be even higher elsewhere.
+See wir 2018.wid.world for data series and notes.
+In 2006, the Top 0.01% wealthiest individuals in Scandinavian countries evaded 27% of the total taxes they owed.

 Several recent policy initiatives have attempted to tackle offshore tax evasion.
 Before 2008, tax havens refused to share any information with foreign tax authorities.
 In 2010, the US Congress enacted the Foreign Account Tax Compliance Act, which compels foreign banks to disclose accounts held by US taxpayers to the IRS automatically each year, under the threat of economic sanctions.
 OECD countries have obtained similar commitments from most of the world's tax havens.
 Apparently, tax havens can be forced to cooperate if threatened with large enough penalties.